GoogleCloudPlatform/google-cloud-ai-demos/frontend/README.md

-# Built on Vertex AI: Frontend
+# AI Demos: Frontend

-This is the frontend code for "Built on Vertex AI".
+This is the frontend code for "AI Demos".

 It includes following pages: